pebble-dev/pebble-dev.github.io/howto.md

 Go in the Pebble App to *Settings* and choose *Voice Language*.
 Change it to an other language.
 Then, change it back to your preferred language.

+### I need to switch accounts, or I removed and reinstalled the Pebble app

+To sign out from the Rebble website, you have to remove cookies (for .rebble.io and auth.rebble.io) from your browser.
+How to do that, depends on the browser.
+Now head to [Rebble auth](https://auth.rebble.io/) and sign in with the right account.

+To configure the Pebble app to use the account you just signed in to, go through [boot.rebble.io](https://boot.rebble.io/) again.

 ## General hints

 * As many services on the watch are actually implemented in the phone and in web services, many issues are located there as well.
 A reboot of your phone has better chance to fix issues, than a reboot of your watch.
 Restoring your watch to factory settings is hardly ever needed.